Your web browser "Internet Explorer" is outdated and has not received any new features since 2016.

 There will be display errors on this website!

-"Our policy is that customers can always approach us, no matter what they need" Rainer Wurst explains.
+"Our policy is that customers can always approach us, no matter what they need" Reiner Wurst explains.
 This flexibility was crucial to establish Harro Höfliger in the market for packaging machines.
-When the company was founded back in 1975 its main focus was to overhaul cartoning machines.
-15 years later the pharmaceutical branch was developed as an additional focus.
+When the company was founded back in 1975, its focus was to overhaul cartoning machines.15 years later the pharmaceutical branch was developed as an additional focus.
 The aim has always been to develop processes based on the customers' requirements, listening closely to every specification.
 For Höfliger, having WIPOTEC aboard as a professional partner right from the start turned out to be ideal.
-Since the late eighties the weighcell manufacturer has specialised in development, manufacturing and integration of ultrafast precision weighcells and high-tech weighing systems for high-speed applications on an industrial scale.
+Since the late eighties, the Weigh Cell manufacturer has specialized in development, manufacturing and integration of ultrafast precision weighcells and high-tech weighing systems for high-speed applications on an industrial scale.

 According to Wurst, the cooperation with the reliable and equally flexible partners enables the company to live up to its "All you need" policy, implementing it consistently and sustainably for the customers' gain.
-In the case of the KWS series one objective, in addition to several other technical specialities, was to include a separate weighcell to compensate for vibrations caused by ambient conditions.
+In the case of the KWS series, one objective - in addition to several other technical specialities - was to include a separate Weigh Cell to compensate vibrations caused by ambient conditions.
 Furthermore, after a preselected time-span the auto-tare function ensures that the weighing results always meet the highest precision requirements.
 The successful first cooperation laid the foundation for subsequent projects such as the Accura-C capsule weighing system.
 This cutting-edge successor of the KWS series, which is available as a six and twelve track system, was developed in a collaborative project of Höfliger and WIPOTEC.
-This machine can weigh up to 160,000 capsules per hour inn stand-alone applications or in a loosely coupled production lines with a capsule filling machine upstream.
+This machine can weigh up to 160,000 capsules per hour inn stand-alone applications or in loosely coupled production lines with a capsule filling machine upstream.

 Download full text: